data61/PSL/MiLkMaId/README.md

 - [X] 18.
 The `induct` method does not take any argument.
 - [X] 19.
 Check if
-   - the `induct` method uses an `.induct` rule, say `bla.induct`, where `bla` is an innermost function that is applied to (a) variable(s),
+   - the `induct` method uses an `.induct` rule, say `bla.induct`, where `bla` is an innermost function that is applied to (a) variable(s) in a PROP term either in the first sub-goal or one of the chained facts,
    - the `induct` method has `n` arguments in the uncurried form where n is the number of arguments in the conclusion of `bla.induct` in the uncurried form,
    - for some `bla`,
       - all arguments to the `induct` method appears as an argument to the same instance of `bla`.
-   - Assrtion019 is
-   to assertion003, but more relaxed.
+   - Assrtion019 is similar to assertion003, but more relaxed.
 - [X] 20.
 Check if the proof context contains local assumption introduced by the `using` keyword.
 - [ ] 21.
 Check if
    - the `induct` method has at least one argument as induction variable,